Odd-even effect in the dominant order of self-assembly of cross junctions in space dimension $d \ge 3$: Dominant states in

 We consider the issue of what is the most probable number of completely ordered axes in general dimensions.
-In other words, what is the distribution of $\langle n\rangle$-states depending on the space dimension $d$.
-Although we cannot fully rationalise the present discussion at present, it plausibly leads us to the conjecture of
+In other words, what is the distribution of $\langle n\rangle$-states depending on the space dimension $d$?

-for $d\ge 3$ in the large $L$ limit.
-Equation \ref{main} implies that a large ensemble of cross junctions in dimension $d\ge 3$ is mostly uniaxial.